lux4rd0/weatherflow-collector/README.md

 ## About The Project

-**weatherflow-collector** is a set of scripts that provide different ways of collecting and publishing data from the [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) weather system and visualize that data with Grafana dashboards.
+**weatherflow-collector** is a set of scripts deployed with Docker that provide multiple ways of collecting data from the [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) weather system.
+Once collected, a collection of Grafana dashboards are provided to help you get started visualizing that data with Grafana dashboards.
 This collector is part of my [WeatherFlow Dashboards AIO](https://github.com/lux4rd0/weatherflow-dashboards-aio) (All In One) project.
+Having access to just the collector may benefit you if you already have familiarity with InfluxDB and Grafana and want to import these dashboards yourself.

 There are several different collector types available once you deploy your  WeatherFlow device: